skienzmatishun/rippreport/content/p/first-congressional-district/index.md

   category_score: 0
   rank: 10
-summary: Ahead of the July 14th runoff for Alabama's 1st Congressional District, we detail how the Catalyst machine backed Bill Hightower to seize federal influence.
+summary: Ahead of the July 14th runoff for Alabama's 1st Congressional District, we detail how CATALYST backed Bill Hightower to seize federal influence.
   Out-of-state PACs and Washington insiders flooded the district with dark money to prop up Hightower as their puppet against Jerry Carl.
 Voters face a critical choice between sending a local business leader to Congress or empowering political bosses.